Compare Trade School

 How much do home inspectors make per inspection?

-Home inspections typically cost $300-$600 for a standard residential property.
-Prices vary by location, property size, and additional services.
+Home inspection fees vary by location, property size, and additional services requested.
 Experienced inspectors may complete 2-4 inspections per day.

 What skills do home inspectors need?